Gnanashree5/Segmentation-by-clustering/README.md

 <h4>5.
 Cluster Image with Optimal K:</h4> Choose the optimal K based on the elbow curve, and use cv.kmeans() with this K to segment the image.
 <h4>6.
 Display Original, Denoised, and Final Clustered Image:</h4> Show the original, denoised, and final segmented images with the optimal K.

+<h1>Acknowledgments</h1>
+I would like to thank Dr. Agughasi Victor Ikechukwu sir, Asst.
+Prof, Dept of Artificial Intelligence, MIT Mysore, Karnataka-India for his guidance and support.